CRO Website Audit: How To Increase Conversions In 12 Steps

 CRO Audit: Increase Your Conversions in 12 Simple Steps - 001

-• Are key events configured correctly (purchase, generate_lead, sign_up, begin_checkout)?
+• Do key events fire correctly: purchase, generate_lead, sign_up, begin_checkout?

-• Build a short event map: list your key funnel events and the pages they should fire on.
-Keep it simple.
+• Build a short event map: list key funnel events and where each should fire.

 For GA4 basics and event guidance, Google’s documentation is still the most reliable starting point: GA4 developer guides.